lucrnz/site/content/blog/20220928-hello-world.md

 # Reflection and conclusion

-As I stated in the first section of this article, I enjoy lurking, and that's what I did a lot of times while developing this project, taking those breaks and reading made a lot of things start clicking in my head.
+As I stated in the first section of this article, I enjoy lurking, and that is what I did a lot of times while developing this project, taking those breaks and reading made a lot of things start clicking in my head.

 Single page application for a blog was too much!
 It was re-inventing the wheel, creating requests, simulating routing, simulating load status, error status, not found page, a cache?!.
 Wake up myself!
 Any web browser had this already built-in!